Healthy Homes Assessment Melling

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new, renewed or varied tenancy is signed for a Melling rental property, all Healthy Homes compliance work need to be completed within 90 days.
+As of 1st July 2021, once a new, renewed or varied contract is signed on a Melling rental property, all Healthy Homes compliance work must be completed inside of 90 days.

-Since the 1st July of 2021, when a new or renewed Tenancy is signed for a Melling rental property, all Healthy Homes compliance work must be completed by the end of 90 days.
+Since the 1st July of 2021, if a new, renewed or varied lease is entered into on a Melling rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Failure to comply with one of the Healthy Homes Standards by the end of the expected timeframe can result in the possibility of a fine up to $7200.
-Additionally, if a existing Healthy Homes Statement of Compliance isn’t incorporated within the renewal, new or revised tenancy agreement there may be an additional fine or infringement fee.
+Failure to adhere to each of Healthy Homes Standards by the end of the anticipated timeframe could result in penalties of up to $7200.
+Additionally, if a present Healthy Homes Statement of Compliance is not included within the new, renewed or revised tenancy contract, there may be an additional fine or violation fee.

-Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the home they live in.
-If the landlord or the property manager doesn’t supply the required information within 21 days of getting the notice, the tenant can be issued an infringement notice and be fined upto $750.
+Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the home they are living in.
+If the landlord or the property manager doesn’t provide the necessary information within 21 days from having received the inquiry, they will receive an infringement notice and be fined upto $750.

-Furthermore, there’s an additional fine of approximately $900 for property owners or property managers providing a false or inaccurate Healthy Homes Statement of Compliance or other information.
-The person responsible to pay this fine is the one who is named on the lease agreement as the one who is renting the property It could also be the landlord’s name or the property management company.
+In addition, there is an additional fine of up to $900 for property owners or property managers who provide a false or incorrect Healthy Homes Statement of Compliance or other information.
+The person responsible to pay this fine is the one who is named on the tenancy agreement as the one who is letting the property out and it could be the landlord’s name or the company that manages the property.

-All information in the Compliance Statement needs to be correct at the time that the tenancy agreement is signed.
-It must be updated during the entire tenancy, as necessary work related to it’s finished.
+All information in the Compliance Statement requirements to be up-to-date before the tenancy agreement can be signed, and ideally it must be updated throughout the tenancy as any associated work has been completed.

-It is also important to remember that a landlord with multiple rental properties may receive additional fines for non-compliance.
-The highest penalties are reserved for severe breaches.
-Landlords with at least six rental properties could receive fines of up to $50,000, or as high as $100,000 in hearing claims.
+It’s also important to remember that a landlord with multiple rental properties could face even higher fines for non-compliance.
+The most severe penalties are reserved only for serious breaches.
+Landlords with at least six rental properties could be penalised up to $50,000 and as high as $100,000 in the case of hearing claims.

-It is clear that failure to adhere to the Healthy Homes requirements can hit your bank account hard, and result in huge fines, in addition to having to continue to comply.
-Don’t put your rental at risk. property Call us today and make arrangements to have a house evaluation performed on your rental property.
+In the end, a failure to adhere to requirements of Healthy Homes requirements can hit your pocket with significant fines and having to continue to comply.
+Don’t put your rental at risk. property call us now and make arrangements to have an house assessment done on your rental property.

 Healthy homes are important